 Others took notice, and to this day BimmerWorld Racing continues to build cars and support racers in a wide variety of BMW CCA, AER, NASA, and SCCA classes.
 Whether it’s preparing an IMSA GS M4 for Daytona, an M240i Racing for SRO America, or a V8-powered E36 M3 motoring its way up Pike’s Peak, BimmerWorld Racing has proven itself as one of the most successful BMW racing teams on a global scale.

 Most recently, BimmerWorld Racing has been focusing their efforts the BMW M4 GT4, going door-to-door with traditional GT cars such as the Ford Mustang, Chevrolet Camaro, and Porsche Cayman as well as more purpose-built sports cars such as the McLaren 570S, Audi R8, and AMG Mercedes GT.
-In both 2018 and 2019, BimmerWorld Racing secured a third-place finish in the IMSA GT4 Michelin Pilot Challenge (remarkably without using a single square inch of Hello Kitty duct tape), and now, in 2021, BimmerWorld Racing will be preparing a trio of BMW M4 GT4s for the SRO GT4 SprintX Championship.
+In both 2018 and 2019, BimmerWorld Racing secured a third-place finish in the IMSA GT4 Michelin Pilot Challenge (remarkably without using a single square inch of Hello Kitty duct tape), and now, in 2022, BimmerWorld Racing will be preparing two BMW M4 GT4s for the Pirelli GT4 America Pro/Am and Am/Am Championships, as well as a BMW M4 GT3 for the Pirelli GT America Championship.

 |Vehicle Model:||M4 GT4|